 Dislocation is one of the major causes of revision after primary THA accounting for about 15% of all revisions in the UK National Joint Registry.
 It is an early complication, and patients who suffer from a first dislocation will likely experience one or more further dislocations.
 Dislocation patients seem to benefit from ceramic bearings.
-One of the reason is that ceramic bearings offer the option to opt for a large diameter while optimizing the range of motion without compromising the wear resistance.
-Studies show that Ceramic-on-Ceramic bearings are associated with less dislocations after revision than polyethylene bearing surfaces.
+One of the reasons is that ceramic allow to increase the head diameter and optimize the range of motion without increasing wear17.
+Studies suggest that Ceramic-on-Ceramic bearings may be associated with less late dislocations than polyethylene bearing surfaces18.

 1. OECD (2019), Health at a Glance 2019: OECD Indicators, Paris: OECD Publishing; 2019:198. doi:10.1787/4dd50c09-en.
 Accessed November 5, 2020.